gzcharleszhang/stego/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gzcharleszhang/stego)](https://goreportcard.com/report/github.com/gzcharleszhang/stego)

 Stego is a command-line interface for encoding and decoding secret data in images, using the Least Significant Bit (LSB) steganography technique.
-Currently, Stego only supports PNG images.
+Currently, Stego only supports PNG images, but is able to hide any type of data and files.

 Stego is also available as a Go [package](#Using-Stego-as-a-package).